 As part of the reform agenda, a Fire and Rescue inspectorate (Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services, HMICFRS) has been created.
-The Authority's review took place in the first tranche of inspections in 2018.
-The results of this can be found at https://www.justiceinspectorates.gov.uk/hmicfrs/
+The Authority's review took place in the first tranche of inspections in 2021.
+The results of this can be found at: